-- 1) Replanting Location Recommendations - (a) Property owners should not plant replacement trees in an easement or right-of-way if said replacement trees will interfere with the use of the easement (any present or planned overhead or utility). - (b) Replacement trees should not interfere with any present or planned overhead or underground utility. - (c) Replacement trees should not be planted within any City rights-of-way or without the approval of the Building Official or her/his designee. - (d) Where possible, replacement trees should be installed in the same or similar location as the problem tree was formerly located, provided that the replacement tree follows the "right tree, right place" principle so it does not become a future problem tree. - 2) Replacement trees should be size-appropriate for the parcel. - (a) The replanting design shall provide adequate space for root and crown development - 3) Replanting Tree Species Selection - (a) Replacement trees shall be of a species appropriate for the placement area and comply with the principle of "right tree, right place."
-Additional resources, such as Costello, L.R.
+- 1) Replanting Location Recommendations - (a) Property owners should not plant replacement trees in an easement or right-of-way if said replacement trees will interfere with the use of the easement (any present or planned overhead or utility).

+- (b) Replacement trees should not interfere with any present or planned overhead or underground utility. - (c) Replacement trees should not be planted within any City rights-of-way or without the approval of the Building Official or her/his designee. - (d) Where possible, replacement trees should be installed in the same or similar location as the problem tree was formerly located, provided that the replacement tree follows the "right tree, right place" principle so it does not become a future problem tree.

+2) Replacement trees should be size-appropriate for the parcel and provide adequate space for root and crown development.

+3) Replanting Tree Species Selection
-& Jones, K.S.
-Reducing Infrastructure Damage by Tree Roots: A Compendium of Strategies, 2003, should be consulted.

-- (b) The City recommends using tree species listed in Sec.
-107-42 and 107-43 of this Chapter when replacing problem trees. - (c) Avoid using tree species listed in Sec.
-107-44 non-recommended species - (d) Tree species listed in Landscape Code Sec.
-107-10 are prohibited from being planted as replacement trees.
+- (a) Replacement trees should be of a species appropriate for the placement area and comply with the principle of "right tree, right place."
+Additional resources, such as Costello, L.R. & Jones, K.S.
+Reducing Infrastructure Damage by Tree Roots: A Compendium of Strategies, 2003, should be consulted. - (b) The City recommends using tree species listed in Sec.
+107-42 and 107-43 of this Chapter when replacing problem trees. - (c) Tree species listed in Sec.
+107-44 are non-recommended species. - (d) Tree species listed in Sec.
+107-10 are prohibited.

-Section 9.
+Section 7.
 A new section 107-41 is hereby added to Chapter 107 of the Code of Ordinances of the City which new section shall read as follows: